-"domestic entity" to enter into a merger or conversion.
-TBOC, Chapter 10.
-Further, the TBOC defines a "domestic entity" as an organization formed under or the internal affairs of which are governed by this code."
-TBOC §1.002(18).
-In the case of a Series LLC, only the Mothership is formed under the TBOC, and the individual series are formed pursuant to, and their internal affairs are governed by, the LLC Agreement of This basic concept has effects the Mothership. throughout the formation of a Series LLC, the drafting of the LLC Agreement, the operation of the LLC and the Series within the LLC and the exit strategies for the Series within the LLC.
-Some states, namely Kansas, Illinois and Iowa, have considered this issue and have permitted (but not required) that a Series within a Series LLC to be a separate entity.
-Most of the statutory formulations, however, are like Texas, in which a Series within a Series LLC is not a separate entity.
-This is the core issue that creates the ambiguity and mystery of forming and using this vehicle, and will be a theme throughout this paper.
-While many discuss (and complain about) this issue, this paper will suggest treatments when it arises to provide certainty for the use of the Series LLC.
+Since the Texas statute is based on "commonality" among the Series LLC, that definitional concept has been embedded in the statutory formulation.
+The entity for state law purposes is the LLC itself and not the Series within the LLC.
+Stated positively, the Series within the LLC is not a separate entity under the TBOC.
+Although an individual series of a Texas Series LLC has the power and capacity to, in its own name, contract, hold title to assets (including real, personal, and intangible property), grant liens and security interests, and sue and be sued, a Series may not enter into a merger or conversion.5 The TBOC permits a "domestic entity" to enter into a merger or conversion.
+Further, the TBOC defines a "domestic entity" as "an organization formed under or the internal affairs of which are governed by this code."
+In the case of a Series LLC, only the Mothership is formed under the TBOC, and the individual Series are formed pursuant to the LLC Agreement of the Mothership, which also governs their internal affairs.
+This basic concept has effects throughout the formation of a Series LLC, the drafting of the LLC Agreement, the operation of the LLC and the Series within the LLC, and the exit strategies for the Series within the LLC.
+Some states, namely Kansas, Illinois, Iowa, and the District of Columbia, have considered this issue and have permitted (but not required) a Series within a Series LLC to be a separate entity.
+However, six of the ten statutory formulations, including Texas and Delaware, follow the model in which a Series within a Series LLC is not a separate entity.
+This is the core issue that creates the ambiguity and mystery of forming and using this vehicle and will be a theme throughout this paper.
+While many discuss (and complain about) this issue, this paper will suggest treatments available to provide certainty for the use of the Series LLC.